 The steel sheet pile bulkhead runs east-west and serves to delineate the Town Common esplanade and amphitheater park on the south bank of the Tar River.
 The anchored bulkhead is approximately 1,570-feet long and consists of MP-116 steel sheet piles.
-The top of the bulkhead is at EL +15 with the tips of the sheet piles at EL -17, with the design riverbed depth at EL -5.
-Behind the bulkhead is a 6-inch thick concrete slab-on-grade that extends back 15-feet to a 91⁄2-inch thick brick retaining wall that is 3-feet high.
+The top of the bulkhead is at elevation (EL) +15 with the tips of the sheet piles at EL -17.
+The design riverbed depth is EL -5.
+Behind the bulkhead is a 6-inch thick concrete slab-on-grade sidewalk that extends back 15-feet to a 91⁄2-inch thick by 3-feet high brick retaining wall.
 The brick wall retains fill for the grass park area that is located behind it.
 See Figure 2 in Appendix A and Photograph 2.1 below for a typical elevation of the bulkhead and esplanade.
+It should be noted that the stationing used in this report and during the inspection is based on linear feet of bulkhead, starting at the southeast corner.